 On March 16, 2020, a shareholder derivative lawsuit was filed by Patrick Van Camp in federal court in the Northern District of California (Case No. 4:20-cv-01815) naming Adamas and certain of Adamas's former directors and officers as defendants.
-This lawsuit alleges certain of Adamas's former directors and officers breached fiduciary duties and violated the Securities Exchange Act of 1934.
-Adamas is named as a nominal defendant only.
-On April 6, 2020, another, virtually identical, shareholder derivative lawsuit was filed by James Druzbik in federal court in the Northern District of California (Case No. 4:20-cv-02320) naming Adamas and certain of Adamas's former directors and officers as defendants.
+This lawsuit alleges certain of Adamas's former directors and officers as defendants.
+This lawsuit alleges certain of Adamas's former directors and officers as defendants, virtually identical, shareholder derivative lawsuit was filed by James Druzbik in federal court in the Northern District of California (Case No. 4:20- cv-02320) naming Adamas and certain of Adamas's former directors and officers as defendants.
 This lawsuit contains the same allegations, claims, and defendants as the first derivative action.
 Adamas is named as a nominal defendant only.
 In both actions, Plaintiffs seek unspecified monetary damages and other relief.
 These actions have been consolidated and are stayed pending resolution of the Zaidi class action.